kgla311/ASCII-CUBE/README.md

 Projects 3D coordinates to 2D screen space

-Calculates lighting intensity with surface normals and a directional light vector
+Calculates lighting intensity with surface normals and a directional light vector by using basic trigonometry

 Maps brightness to ASCII characters for rendering